 - Add the cannellini beans if using, then the tomatoes, tomato paste and vegetable stock.
 Stir well, bring to the boil, turn down to a simmer and partially cover the pot.

 - Allow to bubble away for about 20 minutes.

 - Puree either with a handheld blender stick, food mill or upright blender.
 If the soup is too thick for your liking add a little more vegetable stock.

-- Taste and add more salt and pepper if desired.
+- Taste and add more pepper if desired.
 Yum.

 Looking for more delicious soups?

 Don’t forget to Pin it!